bosoxfan3/DCG-Client/README.md

 >   npm start
 ```
 Then open [`localhost:3000`](http://localhost:3000) in a browser.
-**You will need to either sign up, log in, or use the demo account to access the main functions of Pick 16**
+**You will need to either sign up, log in, or use the demo link to access the main functions of Pick 16**

 ###Testing
 ```
 >   npm test